joshuavaron/euclipy/README.md

 - Create symbolic geometric objects (Triangle(), Segment(), Point(), etc.)

-- Implicitly defines objects created by constructions

-- Implicitly gathers implicit information created by previous constructions
+- Gathers implicit information created by previous constructions

+- Solves for unknown measures and expressions

+## solve():

+- Use the solve() function to solve for unknown measures and expressions

+- Choose which metric you would like to solve for (measure, area, a ratio, etc.)

 ## Installation